R. D. Burman: Legacy

 Several Hindi films made after Burman's death contain his original songs or their remixed versions.
 Dil Vil Pyar Vyar (2002), which contains several re-arranged hit songs of Burman, was made as a tribute to him.
 Jhankaar Beats (2003), which catapulted the music director duo Vishal–Shekhar into the limelight, is also a tribute to him.
 In Khwahish (2003), Mallika Sherawat's character is a Burman fan; the film features repeated references to him.
 In 2010, Brahmanand Singh released a 113-minute documentary titled Pancham Unmixed: Mujhe Chalte Jaana Hai, which received critical acclaim.
+Pancham Unmixed won 2 National Awards and was premiered at IFFLA, Los Angeles.
+The film is considered a landmark in documentary biopics in India and set a trend.
+A coffee-table book, co-authored by Brahmanand Siingh and Gaurav Sharma titled "Strings of Eternity" was released with Pancham Unmixed by Shemaroo.
+Mobius films, the producers of Pancham Unmixed, then went on to release an extended 5 hours version titled "Knowing Pancham".
+The launch was at prestigious venue Blue Frog in Mumbai and was graced by Manoj Bajpayee, Ashutosh Gowariker, Dolly Thakore, Sachin, Atul Tiwari, Ketan Mehta, Deepa Sahi amongst others.
+Brahmanand and Gaurav Sharma authored another coffee-table book with the extended version, titled "Diamonds and Rust".
 The music of Lootera (2013) is a tribute to Burman.
-Other films which credit R. D. Burman include Gang (2000) and Monsoon Wedding (2001), for Chura liya hai.

 A number of Indian remix albums feature Burman's songs, which are also popular in the country's pubs and discos.
 Several of his compositions were re-mixed by the South Asian DJs in the United Kingdom and North America, and feature in popular albums such as Bally Sagoo's Bollywood Flashback.
 Kronos Quartet's You've Stolen My Heart (2005) contains Burman's compositions sung by his wife Asha Bhosle.
 In the 2012 film Khiladi 786, Himesh Reshammiya-composed song Balma is also a tribute to R.D.
 Burman.